BastienBYRA/CPE-Mapper/ROADMAP.md

 - [ ] Write documentation (README.md or GitHub Wiki section)
 - [ ] Add license header to each file with author information
 - [ ] Add atleast 25+ mapping to have something to work off
-- [ ] Add the flag `--override-cpe` on the `apply` command : Tell the program that it can override the CPE from the given SBOM file

 ## High Priority
 - [ ] Improve `apply` command with `--custom-db-path` and `--custom-db-url` options, allowing users to provide a custom CPE mapping database